 The Uber app works in much the same way.
 You go online when you want to receive ride requests.
 You are sent requests and can accept or decline them as you wish.
 It’s worth noting that having a low request acceptance rate could impact you getting requests in the future, and it could limit your eligibility for bonuses.

 Both Uber and Lyft are constantly looking for new ways to improve the experience for their drivers.
 They have recently taken measures to make tipping easier and a more prominent feature for the rider, and as a way to incentivize new drivers, they have adjusted their pay scale which has resulted in a reported increase in drivers’ earnings.

 Though Uber has made several rate cuts, the increase in earnings could be due to an increase in usage of the app.
 So, while a driver may not make as much for one fare as they did 3 years ago, their overall earnings have gone up due, in part, to an increase in rides and an increase in bonuses and surge pricing for operating in times of high demand.

 How the App Works for Riders

 Both Lyft riders and Uber riders report a similar positive user experience.
 The respective apps are simple and easy to use.
 You simply enter your starting point or pickup location and your destination and you are given driver options, their expected time of arrival and estimated price.
-Once you have confirmed your choice, the app will notify you when the driver is a minute away.
+Once you have confirmed your choice, the app will notify you when the driver is nearby

-Payment is done automatically through the ride-hailing app so there is never a need to exchange money with the driver.
+Payment is done automatically through the ridesharing app so there is never a need to exchange money with the driver.

-While both ride-hailing apps are quite similar and offer essentially the same service, there are a few small to major differences.
+While both ridesharing apps are quite similar and offer essentially the same service, there are a few small to major differences.